 Before you start

-- Feature is available on Trial and all paid plans.
+The feature is available on all the Omnisend plans.
 Find more information on Omnisend pricing.

 The audience filter is one of the options available alongside the trigger rules.
 Up to 5 filters can be added to a single workflow.
-The rules in the Audience filter can be based on the Profile data, Tags and Segments.
+The rules in the Audience filter can be based on Profile data, Tags, and Segments.

 Profile-based Audience filter

-With the Audience filter set to country is United States or United Kingdom, only customers from either one of these countries will trigger the flow.
+For example, if your Audience filter is set to Country is the United States or the United Kingdom, only customers from either one of these countries will enter the workflow.

-- Make sure that specific segment is added as a filter "Segment IS NOT" in your regular order confirmation flow.
+Add a specific segment as a filter "Segment IS NOT" in your regular order confirmation flow.

-- Use Conditional Split instead of the Audience filter.
+Use the Conditional Split instead of the Audience filter.

-Let's consider the example that we need to send the automation to the customer that places his first order.
+Let's imagine that we need to send the automation to the customer that places his first order.